 And by following the correct evidence for changing our lifestyle to better match our health needs during our menopause transition, we can turn around our mid-life health, including our symptoms and weight.

-I hope you can explore my 12 week weight loss programme called Transform Me and perhaps join me when you can – especially if you made that New Year resolution to turn around your mid-life health, but you haven’t quite got on board with the changes you hoped to make.
+I hope you can explore my 12 week weight loss programme called Transform Me and perhaps join me when you can – especially if you made a resolution to turn around your mid-life health this year, but your busy life has gotten in the way – I know that feeling myself.
+Which is why, if you need to take your time and step through my suggestions in your own time and at your own pace, then this is the programme for you.
+I can’t wait to show you the way.

 Fiedor, J., & Burda, K. (2014).
 Potential role of carotenoids as antioxidants in human health and disease.
 Nutrients, 6(2), 466–488. https://doi.org/10.3390/nu6020466